For use with infrared heat bulbs

 - People and children have burned themselves

 - Fires can (and do) happen.
 Heat lamps carry a risk of fire because coops and brooders are dusty places, and the bedding is flammable.
-Read about our own staffer's heat lamp-caused fire
+Read about our own staffer's heat lamp-caused fire (and he wasn't the only staffer to have a fire!)

 - Light-free heat sources allow chicks to sleep at night